 BRUKINSA® (zanubrutinib) is a small molecule inhibitor of Bruton's tyrosine kinase (BTK) that is currently being evaluated in a broad late-stage clinical trials program globally as a monotherapy and in combination with other therapies to treat various B cell malignancies.
-BRUKINSA has been approved by the U.S. Food & Drug Administration (FDA) for the treatment of mantle cell lymphoma (MCL) and Waldenström's macroglobulinemia (WM).
+BRUKINSA has been approved by the U.S. Food & Drug Administration (FDA) for the treatment of mantle cell lymphoma (MCL), Waldenström's macroglobulinemia (WM) and marginal zone lymphoma (MZL).